 This bill proposes updates to section 15-211 of the Arizona Revised Statutes concerning the K-3 reading program.
 It removes the deadline of July 1, 2022, for school districts and charter schools to ensure that at least one teacher or literacy specialist has received dyslexia training.
-Additionally, it modifies the requirement for these institutions to submit a reading proficiency improvement plan, changing the word "shall" to "must" to emphasize the obligation.
-The updated plan must include baseline data on reading proficiency and a budget for K-3 support funding, with an annual submission deadline of October 1 for updated plans that detail expenditures and results.
+Additionally, it modifies the language regarding the submission of reading proficiency improvement plans, changing "shall" to "must" to emphasize the requirement.
+The updated plans must include baseline data on reading proficiency and a budget for K-3 support funding, with an annual submission deadline of October 1 for updated plans that detail expenditures and results.

 Furthermore, the bill introduces a new provision stating that the state board of education and the department of education cannot mandate changes to the evidence-based reading curricula adopted by a school district or charter school if at least seventy percent of their third-grade students demonstrated sufficient reading skills in the previous year's statewide assessment.
-This addition aims to provide stability and autonomy for schools that are performing well in reading proficiency.
+This addition aims to provide schools with more autonomy in their reading programs, contingent on their students' performance.

 Statutes affected: Introduced Version: 15-211